Doctorate Program in Philosophy and

 In the third year, students choose a dissertation topic and committee.
 Students must present and defend a prospectus by the end of the fourth year, at the latest, and are expected to complete their doctoral dissertation by the end of the fifth year.

-Students serving as principal instructors are mentored by a faculty member.
-Each foreign student whose native language is not English must take a proficiency exam with the ESL Center prior to teaching.
+Each student whose native language is not English must take a proficiency exam through the Student Academic Success Center prior to serving as a Teaching Assistant or sole instructor for a course.

 The department's interdisciplinary research thrust affords an unusually broad range of career possibilities.
 Graduates of the program have been offered positions in Philosophy, Mathematics, Psychology, Computer Science, and Statistics, as well as research positions in industry.
 This wide range of interesting career opportunities reflects the department's unique dedication to serious, interdisciplinary research ties.